act-now-coalition/covid-act-now-website/firebase/README.md

+We use Firebase for various features:

+* Alert Signups use Cloud Firestore for storing subscription info as well as progress info while sending alerts.
-We use Firebase / Firestore for some features.
+* We use Firebase Hosting with Firebase Functions for generating share / export images dynamically on-demand.

+# Deploying
-To deploy rules / indexes to the dev environment (covidactnow-dev), run:
+To deploy everything (Firestore rules / indexes, Hosting, Functions) to the dev environment (covidactnow-dev), run:

 firebase -P dev deploy